 Picnic Guide

-If you’re planning a field day, game tournament, birthday party, or any other type of event that includes activities for twenty people or more, you’ll need to request a special event permit from NYC Parks.
+If you’re planning a field day, game tournament, birthday party, or any other type of event that includes activities for 20 people or more, you’ll need to request a special event permit from NYC Parks.

-Best Places to Picnic in Central Park
+Where to Picnic in Central Park

 Bringing Your Pup?

 Don’t forget!
-Dogs must always be on-leash from 9:00 am to 9:00 pm.
-Dogs are allowed in the above locations except for Sheep Meadow and the Great Lawn Oval.
+Dogs must always be on leash from 9:00 am to 9:00 pm.
+Dogs are allowed in the above locations, except for Sheep Meadow and the Great Lawn Oval.
 For more information, be sure to review our tips for visiting the Park with your dog.

 Grilling and Barbecuing